OWASP/www-project-penetration-testing-kit/index.md

 Support OWASP PTK [Donate](https://www.paypal.com/donate/?hosted_button_id=RNE87MVGX576E)

 The Penetration Testing Kit (PTK) browser extension is your all-in-one solution for streamlining your daily tasks in the realm of application security.
-Whether you're a penetration tester, a member of a Red Team, or an application security practitioner, this extension is designed to enhance your efficiency and provide valuable insights.
+Whether you’re a penetration tester, a Red Team member, or an AppSec practitioner, PTK enhances your efficiency and provides deep insights into your target application.

 Key Features:

+In-Browser IAST (Interactive Application Security Testing):
+PTK’s built-in IAST engine instruments your app at runtime—right in the browser—tracking taint flows and code execution to flag vulnerabilities as they occur.
+Catch issues like DOM-based XSS, unsafe eval/innerHTML usage, open-redirects, and more without leaving your dev tools.

+Runtime Scanning (DAST & SCA):
-In-Browser Runtime Scanning: PTK offers Dynamic Application Security Testing (DAST) and Software Composition Analysis (SCA) scanning right within your browser.
-Detect SQL Injections, Command Line Injections, Stored and Reflected Cross-Site Scripting (XSS) vulnerabilities, and more.
-It even identifies complex threats like SQL Authentication Bypass, XPath injections, and JWT attacks.
+Perform Dynamic Application Security Testing and Software Composition Analysis on the fly.
+Identify SQL injection, command injection, reflected/stored XSS, SQL auth bypass, XPath injections, JWT attacks, and other complex threats.

-JWT Inspector: We've added a crucial new feature – JWT Inspector.
-It empowers you to analyze JSON Web Tokens (JWT), build new tokens, and generate public and private keys for JWT signing.

-Insightful Information: Get a one-click access to insightful information about the target application, including its technology stack, Web Application Firewalls (WAFs), security headers, crawled links, and authentication flow.

-Proxy with Traffic Log: PTK includes a proxy with a detailed traffic log.
-This log allows you to repeat any request in the R-Builder or send it to the R-Attacker.
-You can automate the execution of Cross-Site Scripting (XSS), SQL injection, or OS Command injections.
+JWT Inspector:
+Analyze, craft, and tamper with JSON Web Tokens.
+Generate keys, test null signatures, brute-force HMAC secrets, and inject malicious JWK, JKU or kid parameters.

+Insightful Application Info:
+One-click visibility into tech stacks, WAFs, security headers, crawled links, and authentication flows.

+Built-in Proxy & Traffic Log:
+Capture all HTTP(S) traffic, replay requests in R-Builder or R-Attacker, and automate XSS, SQLi, and OS command injection.

-R-Builder for Request Tampering and Request Smuggling:
+R-Builder for Request Tampering & Smuggling:
-The extension includes R-Builder, a powerful tool that allows you to craft and manipulate HTTP requests with precision.
-Use R-Builder to modify and tamper with requests, enabling you to test the robustness of the application's security.
-R-Builder empowers you to execute complex maneuvers, including HTTP request smuggling attacks, for a comprehensive assessment of application vulnerabilities.
+Craft and manipulate HTTP requests, including complex request-smuggling techniques.
+Now with cURL import/export.

+Cookie Management:
-Cookie Management: The extension includes a cookie editor, allowing you to manage cookies efficiently.
-Add, edit, remove, block, protect, export, and import cookies with ease.
+Add, edit, remove, block, protect, export, and import cookies from a powerful in-browser editor.

-Decoder/Encoder Utility: The integrated utility helps you manage encoding and decoding from and to various formats, including UTF-8, Base64, MD5, and more.

-Swagger.IO Integration: We've integrated Swagger.IO to enhance your understanding of API documentation.
-Easily create requests to interact with API endpoints.

-Selenium Integration: With Selenium integration, PTK aids in identifying security risks at the early stages of the development cycle, ensuring robust security from the outset.
+Decoder/Encoder Utility:
+Instantly convert between UTF-8, Base64, MD5, URL-encode/decode, and more formats.

+Swagger.IO Integration:
+Browse and interact with API endpoints directly from your Swagger documentation.

+Selenium Integration:
+Shift left security by running automated Selenium tests with built-in vulnerability checks.

-Enhance your application security practices with PTK, the browser extension that makes your browser smarter.
-Whether you need to uncover vulnerabilities, analyze JWT tokens, or optimize your security workflow, PTK has got you covered.
-Try it today and take your application security to the next level.
+Enhance your AppSec practice with PTK—the extension that makes your browser smarter and your testing faster.
+Install today and start uncovering vulnerabilities in real time!

 ## Installation